 NetSpend is a prepaid debit card that will give you a $40 referral bonus when you sign up with a referral code and add $40 to your new account.
 The prepaid debit card market is very competitive and $40 is a great bonus to sign up for a card.

-Are you looking for a Netspend new account referral link?
+Are you looking for a Netspend new account referral code or link?
 If so, you’re in the right place.

 2. Wait for the card.
 They recommend you Activate your Card before you do anything else, just in case there’s a problem.
-I applied on July 6th, got my card about 10 days later (not sure if weekend days count), and activated it.
+I applied on July 6th (several years ago), got my card about 10 days later (not sure if weekend days count), and activated it.

 3. Transfer $40 into your account.
-There are several ways to transfer funds but PayPal or a bank transfer do not have a transfer fee.
-I went with PayPal.
-Within a couple days (mine was there the next day), you’ll see the bonus appear.
+There are several ways to transfer funds but you have to do an in cash or direct deposit to qualify for the bonus.
+Within a couple of days (mine was there the next day), you’ll see the bonus appear.

-4. Spend the money.
+4. Spend your money.
 It’s a pre-paid card so there are fees.
-There’s no monthly fee on the “Pay As You Go Plan” but you will pay $1 per Signature Purchase Transaction or $2 for a PIN Purchase Transaction.
+There’s no monthly fee on the “Pay As You Go Plan” but you will pay $1.50 per Signature Purchase Transaction or a PIN Purchase Transaction.
 You can also make an ATM withdrawal but that costs $2.50 per withdrawal.
-I bought an Amazon gift card ($59) and come out ahead by $19.
+I reloaded my Amazon credits.

-When spending the money, you have to remember your spendable balance is $1 less than your total.
-So I have $60 on the card but any transaction above $59 will be rejected.
+When spending the money, you have to remember your spendable balance is $1.50 less than your total because of the fee.
+So, I have $80 on the card but any transaction above $78.50 will be rejected.

 Is Netspend Worth It?